hicsail/opencat-pro/README.md

  	- Next you'll need [dos2unix](https://sourceforge.net/projects/dos2unix/ "dos2unix"), a program that converts text files with DOS or MAC line breaks to Unix line breaks and vice versa.

 6. We are almost done!
 Navigate your browser to *localhost:9000* and you should be able to see the BYO-CAT home page.
 Explore around!
-In case we want to change the server url to something else, change the **SERVER_URL** variable in config.js file under frame-server/server/config.
+In case we want to change the server url to something else, change the **webHostname** and **webPort** variables in setup.js file under frame-server.

 ### Enable SSL